Béla Varga (politician)

 Béla Varga (18 February 1903 – 13 October 1995) was a Hungarian Catholic priest and politician.
 He was one of the founders of the Independent Smallholders' Party.
-Varga was arrested by the Soviet troops in 1945 and sentenced to death, but released and served as Speaker of the National Assembly of Hungary February 7, 1946 – July 3, 1947.
+During World War II, Varga assisted Polish refugees to flee the Nazis.
+He was arrested by USSR Red Army troops in 1945 and sentenced to death, but released and served as Speaker of the National Assembly of Hungary February 7, 1946 – July 3, 1947.
 Msgr.
-Varga emigrated to the United States in 1947, where he worked as a priest in New York City, but returned to his native country after the communists lost their power.
+Varga emigrated to the United States in 1947, where he worked as a priest in New York City, but returned to his native country in 1990 shortly after the Communist Party lost power in 1989, at which point Hungary moved from a one-party socialist state towards a multi-party democracy.
+In February 1989, the Hungarian Socialist Workers' Party (MSZMP) agreed to introduce a pluralist political system and in May 1989, the barbed wire fence along Hungary's border was taken down which led to the fall of the Iron Curtain.
+The first free elections took place in March–April 1990.
+Once he returned to Hungary, Béla Varga was welcomed as a respected elder statesman, and he focused mainly on public and political engagement.
+He also reconnected with Hungarian political and religious groups and then lived a quiet life in Veszprém, until his death in 1995.